johnwcowan/pdp8x/arch.md

  * The 32-bit BASE register holds a memory address of which the low-order 11 bits must be 0.

- * The 32-bit SBASE register holds a memory address of which the low-order 11 bits must be 0.
+ * The 32-bit STACK register holds a memory address of which the low-order 11 bits must be 0.

- * The 32-bit IX0 register, which points to the location in memory which corresponds to index register 0.
+ * The 32-bit IX0 register points to the location in memory which corresponds to index register 0.
    The other index registers are consecutive words.

+  * The 1-bit GTF (Greater Than Flag).

 The following registers are not visible to programmers and are used in this explanation; they may or may not correspond to actual registers: